 In addition to building homes, WAHFH also offers BPI-certified Weatherization services, custom fit interior storm windows, and assists with small home repair projects for low income home owners in their service area.

-The ReStore recycles over-stocked, seconds, used, discontinued, and salvageable building materials and furniture donated by contractors, stores, and individuals.
+The ReStore recycles over-stocked, seconds, used, discontinued, and salvageable furniture, appliances and building materials donated by individuals, stores, and contractors.

 Kennebec Valley Community Action Program